Massachusetts music

 It was edited for performance by Dr. Raymond Fahrner.

-Read about the World Premiere concert performance in 1992 of
+Read about the World Premiere Concert performance in

 Stoughton's Two Musical Societies